K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 -   **Start:** The stage runs the completed application.

 URL gets assigned when the application deploys and runs normally.
-The user can check the application operation by entering URL in the corresponding web browser.
+The user can check the application operation by entering the URL in the corresponding web browser.

 ### <a name="22"/>2.2.
 Glossary